- Raise a glass

 - Day 11 Traben-Trarbach to Bernkastel to Piesport 🎧

 - Day 12 Piesport to Trier

 - Day 13 Trier to UK

 Day 1 UK to Amsterdam

-Travel to Amsterdam and embark Spirit of the Rhine.
+Travel to Amsterdam - a journey from Calais of four and a half hours - and embark Spirit of the Rhine.

 Enjoy a welcome reception and dinner on board as you depart early this evening bound for Düsseldorf.